Alexa Nikolas elaborates on alleged sexual assault by Jonah Hill: 'It was like a joke that we were underage'

 She has also spoken out about having had negative experiences while working on a Nickelodeon show as a child actor, when the network made her feel "unsafe."

-A representative for Long did not respond to Yahoo's request for comment, but, after Nikolas's first mentioned having attended a party at his home, a spokesperson commented to Page Six: "This is the first time Justin has been made aware of this situation that allegedly happened nearly two decades ago.
+A representative for Long did not respond to Yahoo's request for comment, but, after Nikolas first mentioned having attended a party at his home, a spokesperson commented to Page Six: "This is the first time Justin has been made aware of this situation that allegedly happened nearly two decades ago.
 While Justin is sympathetic to any and all victims of any abuse, the simple fact remains he has no knowledge of what may or may not have happened concerning Ms. Nikolas."

 Nikolas originally revealed the allegations against Hill after his ex-girlfriend Sarah Brady spoke out about her relationship with him, which she referred to as "emotionally abusive."
 Brady had shared alleged text messages between the two that included him telling her that she could not violate his "boundaries," which included modeling, surfing with men or having friendships with unstable women, if she wanted to be his romantic partner.